Republican's 'Net Neutrality' Proposal Called 'Bait and Switch' - Slashdot

 2) Why the FTC and not the FCC should under current law handle internet regulation as such, and why no one is asking the FTC to do anything instead?

-A better solution (Score:2)
+A better solution (Score:1)

 A better solution would be a bullet to Ajit Pai's head.